gonzedge/rambling-trie/README.md

 ### Creation

-To create the trie, initialize it like this:
+To create a new trie, initialize it like this:

 ``` ruby
 trie = Rambling::Trie.create
 ```

-You can also provide a block and the created instance will be yielded for you to perform any operation on it:
+You can also provide a block and the created trie instance will be yielded for you to perform any operation on it:

 ``` ruby
 Rambling::Trie.create do |trie|